zubir2k/HomeAssistantEsolatGPS/info.md

 (usually from companion app)

 ## Installation
-1. Download and copy `esolat_gps` to your AppDaemon folder `/config/appdaemon/apps/`.
+1. Download and it will install into your AppDaemon folder `/config/appdaemon/apps/`.
 2. Add below line in `apps.yaml` located in the AppDaemon folder.
 3. Done.
 You will start seeing new sensors that start with `sensor.esolat_`

 ```yaml
 esolat_gps:
   module: esolat_gps